Ramon Hendriks

-Ramon Hendriks (born 18 July 2001) is a Dutch professional footballer who plays as a defender for Eredivisie club Utrecht on loan from Feyenoord.
+Ramon Hendriks (born 18 July 2001) is a Dutch professional footballer who plays as a defender for Bundesliga club VfB Stuttgart.

 Club career

 Born in Hendrik-Ido-Ambacht, Hendriks played youth football for ASWH before joining Feyenoord in 2017.
 In January 2021, he joined NAC Breda on loan until the end of the season, where he made 19 appearances.
 He made his Eredivisie debut for Feyenoord on 15 August 2021 as a substitute in a 4–0 win over Willem II.

 On 8 June 2022, Hendricks was loaned to Utrecht for the season, with an option to buy.
+On 31 August 2023, he was loaned to Vitesse for the 2023–24 season.

+On 26 June 2024, he signed a four-year contract with Bundesliga club VfB Stuttgart.

 International career

 Hendriks has represented the Netherlands at under-17, under-18 and under-19 international levels.
 He made 5 appearances as the Netherlands won the 2018 UEFA European Under-17 Championship.